Company Pension vs. Personal Pension Schemes

 If you are a higher rate taxpayer you can claim the additional rebate on your tax return.

-Your pension investment accrues in line with the contributions you make, and your pension pot will grow with compound interest year-on-year, tax-free.
+Your pension investment accrues in line with the contributions you make, and your pension pot could potentially grow with compound interest year-on-year, tax-free.

 You can choose how and where your pension fund is invested.
 There are a wide choice of pension investments you can make, made even more diverse if you opt for a SIPP.